 As your team gets more comfortable with an automated system handling everything, more errors might occur and get swept under the rug with no one to notice.

 This concern is only a problem for those who abdicate responsibility when they choose to automate their sales process.
 Automation is not meant to be a replacement for human intelligence, just a supplement to it.
 Even with automation in place, sales managers and small business owners still need to oversee the sales funnel and constantly search for opportunities to improve.
-No matter how diligent your team is, as your business grows they won’t always be able to follow-up consistently with every lead and customer without a system that shows them which outstanding tasks need attention and prioritizes them.
+No matter how diligent your team is, as your business grows they won’t always be able to follow-up consistently with every lead and customer without a system that shows which outstanding tasks need attention.

 Safeguards can be built into the systems to prevent leads from getting lost in the shuffle.
 For example, task automation reduces the risk of inconsistent follow-up by assigning tasks to individuals on your team and providing oversight on their completion.
 If a sales rep fails to perform an assigned task within a specified number of days because of a personal emergency, automation can inform his or her manager to make sure that the lead or customer receives the information they need.